Dhara-95/CV/README.md

 ## Achievements and Interests

-- Selected by the Merchandising Director to take part in Arcadia’s ‘Buddy Scheme’ where I was responsible for an apprentice’s progression and training during their time at Arcadia (I also hope to become a mentor during my time at Makers).
+- Selected by the Merchandising Director to take part in Arcadia’s ‘Buddy Scheme’ where I was responsible for an apprentice’s progression and training during their time at Arcadia.
+I have also recently joined the mentor scheme at Makers Academy where I am able to mentor a fellow Makers student, who has just started the course.

 - Nominated as the Joint Honours course representative at the University of Southampton.

 - Involvement in international charity projects, including refurbishing a local school in Uzbekistan and teaching English to young children attending the school.

-- Completed the Guy’s Hospital charity challenge in 2015 and raised over £1000 for the new Cancer Centre.

-- More recently have started yoga and meditation to help keep me focused whilst learning at Makers Academy.
+- More recently I have started yoga and meditation to help keep me focused whilst learning at Makers Academy.